gramineproject/graphene/Documentation/devel/performance.rst

 - ``sgx.preheat_enclave = 1`` -- pre-fault all enclave pages during enclave
   initialization.
 This shifts the overhead of page faults on non-present enclave pages from runtime to enclave startup time.
-Using this option makes sense only if the whole enclave memory fits into EPC.
+Using this option makes sense only if the whole enclave memory fits into :term:`EPC`.

 If your application periodically fails and complains about seemingly irrelevant things, it may be due to insufficient enclave memory.
 Please try to increase